jcork4real/PortfolioWebsite/README.md

 # portfolioWebsite
-My portfolio website is currently a work in progress.
-Please feel free to take a look to view current progress.
+My portfolio website is currently under construction.
+In the meantime, please feel free to take a look to view current progress.